Canadian Firearms Safety Course

 After the course, you submit the supplied paperwork to the CFC for the processing which takes approximately 6-8 weeks Application fee to the CFC is 60 for non-restricted or 80.00 for both classifications.
 Once you receive your license it is like a driver’s license and needs to be renewed every 5 years.
 PAL-holders will be expected to pay a $60 or $80 processing fee every 5 years to the Canadian Firearms Center.

 Students can save $60 in initial RCMP processing fees by taking the Non-Restricted course and Restricted course around the same time as each other.
 This also allows students to mail paperwork off in a single package after both levels are complete

-Minors 12 and up can do the Non Restricted Course, 8 Hour Classroom Instruction, Testing completed same day.
+Minors 12 and up can do the Non-Restricted Course, 8 Hour Classroom Instruction, Testing completed the same day.

-Restricted Only 4 -6 Hour class, bring your PAL or CFSC course report with you as well as Operators licence.
+Restricted Only 4 -6 Hour class, bring your PAL or CFSC course report with you as well as Operators license.
 You must be 18 to complete this class.